hadessharma/Phishing-detection---ML/README.md

 # Phishing-detection---ML
-Using Machine Learning to compare and contrast among different algorithms which can be used for phishing detection.
+Using Machine Learning to compare and contrast among different algorithms that can be used for phishing detection.

-# NANDY IS A HERO!!!
-# So is Sharma!